 I am Jane Thomas, the sex educator and researcher.
 I have spent more than 20 years of my life actively researching sexuality.
 I am passionate about combatting sexual ignorance.
-My work is available for free on the internet to invite the widest possible audience.
-I have been married for over 30 years and I have three grown-up daughters.
-Please connect with me via LinkedIn or Twitter!
-Read my books, watch my videos or email me!
+My work is available for free on the internet to allow for the widest possible audience.
+Please feel free to contact me!

 My research has involved asking many difficult questions, most of which I have had to answer myself.
 The answers were always there.
 Only naivety, ignorance and embarrassment stood in my way.
 Naturally my implied inadequacy was embarrassing.
 But I was also naïve about sexual politics and I didn’t realise how rare female orgasm must be.
 I came to realise that even the most accepted beliefs were not facts at all but just assumptions.